top of page

 _DSC3750.jpg

-Founder, Hannah, began Herbs & Wild as a supper club while working as a chef at The Ethicurean, a walled-garden restaurant near Bristol.
-The reason for doing this was to create something of her own and to directly share what she is passionate about.
+In 2018, Hannah, began Herbs & Wild as a supper club while working as a chef at The Ethicurean, a walled-garden restaurant near Bristol.
+The motive for doing this was to create something of her own and directly share what she is passionate about.

 After graduating from Durham university with a degree in Biology and Psychology, Hannah trained at Ballymaloe Cookery School, Ireland, which she chose for its focus on using locally produced, seasonal and high welfare ingredients.
-It was there that she discovered and became fascinated by Sourdough baking, Foraging & Fermentation.
-This was further developed while working at The Ethicurean.
+It was there that she discovered and fell in love with Sourdough baking, Foraging & Fermentation.

-The supper club quickly expanded to events in multiple locations - Bristol, Hampshire and London.
-Cookery workshops and private catering were soon added to the offering.
-Hannah also spent time recipe developing, working with food photographers, leading foraging tours and collaborating with like minded people.
+The supper club expanded to events in multiple locations - Bristol, Hampshire and London.
+Cookery workshops and private catering were then added to the offering.
+Hannah also spent time recipe developing, working with food photographers and collaborating with like minded people.

 The H&W Way